darya/framework/README.md

 - MVC foundation
 - Simple abstractions for HTTP requests and responses

-The framework is intended as a foundation for the Darya CMS project.
+The framework is has been extracted from and is intended as a foundation for the Darya CMS project.

 Inspired by PHP frameworks such as Laravel, Phalcon and Symfony.